 - Mailbox Viewer: Provides quick developer offline viewing of mail delivery services.

-You will then need to give your site a title, choose a username (if you migrate to live later, don’t user admin as a username.
-Read more in our WordPress security guide), a strong password, and your email.
-The click on “Install WordPress.”
+After you choose your language, the next step is to give your site a title and choose a username (if you plan to make the site live later, don’t use “admin” as a username, which you can read more about in our WordPress security guide), a strong password, and your email address:

-To fix this simply open up command prompt as administrator and run the following command within your WordPress directory folder.
+To fix, this simply open up the command prompt as an administrator and run the following command within your WordPress directory folder:

 attrib -s *.*

-Another awesome feature is ability to simply launch WP-CLI or DS-CLI as they call it with a single click.
-If you selected the “DS-CLI” option in the setup above then there will be a link for it within your dashboard.
-Simply click on it and you can start firing up WP-CLI commands.
-In our example below we did a quick install of Yoast SEO.
+Another awesome feature is the ability to launch WP-CLI (or DS-CLI) with a single click.
+If you selected the DS-CLI option during the setup process above, there will be a link for it within your dashboard.
+Simply click on it, and you can start firing up WP-CLI commands.

-Another great feature is the export feature which allows you to export your WordPress site directly to a live site or .zip file.
-To do this follow the steps below.
-Note: You will need the premium version for this.
+DesktopServer also includes an export feature, which allows you to export your WordPress site directly to a live site or .zip file.
+Note that you will need the premium version for this.